snlpwr/vjticloud_doc/_build/html/_sources/_source/installation_guide/live_migration.txt

 Live Migration
 ~~~~~~~~~~~~~~

+.. note:: Only administrators can perform live migrations.
+If your cloud is configured to use cells, you can perform live migration within but not between cells.

 Live migration is the movement of a live instance from one compute node to another.
 A hugely sought-after feature by cloud administrators, it’s used primarily to achieve zero downtime during cloud maintenance and can also be a useful feature to achieve performance as live instances can be moved from a heavily loaded compute node to a less loaded compute node.

 Planning for live migration has to be done at the initial stage of planning and designing an OpenStack deployment.
 Some things to take into consideration are as follows: